kunalgupta777/Moustache-Adder-/README.md

 | OpenCV        | 3.2.0         |

 The *Haar Cascade Classifer-Frontal Face Defalut.xml*  is given in the repo.
 Paste it in the same directory as the Project File.
 Sample images are given to test the script.
 Additional Images can also be used.
-Sample Image: